 There has been a Royal Navy and British military presence in Gibraltar since 1704.
-The Ministry of Defence (MoD), which includes the armed forces, has reduced its presence and capability in Gibraltar in recent years.
-However, the MoD maintain a capability for receiving Nuclear Powered Warships (NPW) within the confines of HM Naval Base at two mooring points designated as "Z" berths 49 and 50 on the South Mole.
+The Ministry of Defence (MoD), which includes the Armed Forces, has reduced its presence and capability in Gibraltar in recent years.
+However, the MoD maintain a capability for receiving Nuclear Powered Warships (NPW) within the confines of HM Naval Base at two mooring points designated as "Operational" berths 49 and 50 on the South Mole.
 Nuclear Powered Warships have been visiting Gibraltar for over 30 years.
 Such visits require emergency response plans to be in place specifically for a nuclear accident involving the nuclear power plant of a vessel.
-The local berth and port plan (on-site) and external effects plan (off-site) have been produced in the past by the MoD in Gibraltar.
-The recent REPPIR 2004 regulations require the Environmental Agency to produce the off-site incident emergency response plan.
-The current MoD off-site plan, referred to as GIBPUBSAFE plan, is replaced by this document, the Radiation Emergency Response Plan.
+The local berth (on-site) plan is produced by the MoD in Gibraltar.

 It follows, therefore, that this "Off-site" Radiation Emergency Response Plan will take into account the MoD's "On-site" plan.
 It should be noted that the risk of releasing radioactive fission products from a NPW in a reactor incident is deemed remote, principally due to the design and operation.
-However, it is also recognised that no process involving hazardous components can be entirely safe so the MoD have established the Nuclear Accident Response Organisation (NARO).
-The NARO is maintained at one hour's notice in Gibraltar throughout all NPW visits, with additional specialist back-up support and technical advisory groups on standby in the UK ready to respond in the event of an incident.
+However, it is also recognised that no process involving hazardous components can be entirely safe so the MoD have established the Nuclear Emergency Response Organisation (NERO).
+The NERO is maintained at one hour's notice in Gibraltar throughout all NPW visits, with additional specialist back-up support and technical advisory groups on standby in the UK ready to respond in the event of an incident.

-It has been agreed with the MoD that any casualty that is either actually or suspected of being contaminated will be treated in the Royal Naval Hospital (RNH) and for whatever injury or illness condition.
+It has been agreed with the MoD that any casualties' that are either actually or suspected of being contaminated may be de-contaminated in the Exclusion Zone Reception Centre (EZRC) or mobile de-contamination facility.
 This will also include all casualties arising from within the affected area outside the HM Naval Base.